coderme/filo/README.md

 * Infinite, no size limit of the data stored in the stack.
 * Can be used where FILO model is needed rather than FIFO (The default model found Channels).
 * Generic stack for complex types.
+* Special stack for string, float64 and int type.